 NBC-HIS will launch a beta text of its exam beginning Jan.
 27 for approximately four weeks.
 During that time, the only exam available is the beta test.
 If you are interested in participating in the beta test, click here for additional information and to apply.
 Please contact us at email@example.com for more information and assistance.

-The certification process for hearing healthcare professionals consists of a psychometric exam developed by the NBC-HIS Exam Committee.
+The certification process for hearing healthcare professionals consists of a psychometric exam developed by Subject Matter Experts.

 Compiled by a professional testing service, each exam is reviewed and revised on a regular basis by a team of trained individuals from the hearing health profession.